saakaifoundry/x7host-videox7-ugc-plugin/readme.txt

 This plugin is a fork of Kaltura's original "All In One Video Pack" plugin, enhanced in many ways and designed from the bottom up to be easily integrated with the self-hosted Kaltura Community Edition.

-To use this plugin, you need either: 1) A Kaltura Community Edition self-hosted server (get one today from x7Host, www.x7host.com), or 2) An SaaS account with Kaltura.com (free trial for up to 10 GB of video)
+To use this plugin, you need either: 1) A Kaltura Community Edition v3.0 self-hosted server (get a cloud video server today from our friends at x7Host, www.x7host.com), or 2) An SaaS account with Kaltura.com (free trial for up to 10 GB of video)

 This is not just another video embed tool - it includes every functionality you might need for video and rich-media, including the ability to upload/ record/import videos directly to your post, edit and remix content with both a standard and advanced video editor, enable video and webcam comments, manage and track your video content, create and edit playlists and much more.